Satachito/DashSC/README.md

 # DashSC

 ## Overview
-DashSC is a **smart contract development platform** which interacts with a **Node.js backend** to:
+DashSC is a **smart contract development platform** that interacts with a **Node.js backend** to:
 ✅ Compile Solidity smart contracts using `solc`

-And intaract with wallet( Metamask, Coinbase, etc...) to:
+It also connects with wallets (MetaMask, Coinbase, etc.) to:
 ✅ Deploy contracts to the blockchain
 ✅ Interact with deployed contracts by interpreting the ABI